First Draft Episode #143: Morgan Matson 2.0 - Transcript

-MATSON: I think I was working on it then.
+Morgan Matson I think I was working on it then.
 I had just started.
-I got the idea for it in the summer of 2015, because the book came out in 2016, so I think I was mid- one of my later drafts of UNEXPECTED EVERYTHING.
+I got the idea for it in the summer of 2015, because the book came out in 2016, so I think I was mid- one of my later drafts of The Unexpected Everything.
 And I can talk about how I got the idea for this book if you want me to.
 I don’t mean to be like suddenly be like, “Let me tell you…!”

 But when I finally stepped away from Twitter, I was thinking about comic strips.
 And that was the beginning of the seed of SAVE THE DATE.
 There’s a comic strip that’s very important to the book, and I sort of used For Better or For Worse as a jumping off point in thinking about the kind of comic strip I wanted in the thing.
 So, that’s literally where this whole story started.

 Sarah Enni Wow!
 Okay, because obviously I’m gonna ask about the comic strip but I didn’t realize that’s the foundational…